Welcome

 }

-The cursors in the Subscription API have the structure visible to the right →
+The cursors in the Subscription API have the following structure:

 The fields are: